 This paper is a second course in logic.
 It follows on from the first logic course provided by The Logic Manual in Prelims.
-This is, at the time of writing, a new paper, and will first be offered in the 2014-5 academic year.

 This course exposes you to logical systems that extend and enrich-or challenge and deviate from-classical logic, the standard propositional and predicate logic familiar from Prelims.
 Why depart from classical logic?
 Here's one example: classical logic has exactly two truth-values, true and false.
 How, then, are we to deal with sentences like 'Hamlet has blood type O' which appear to defy classification with either?
 One systematic answer is provided by three-valued logics which deviate from classical logic by permitting their sentences to be neither truth nor false.
 Another example: classical logic only has truth-functional connectives.
 How, then, are we to deal with connectives like 'It must be the case that...' whose semantics cannot be captured with a truth-table?
 One systematic answer is provided by modal logic, which extends classical logic by allowing its connectives to be non-truth-functional.